-The Company incurred losses from operations and had a negative cash flows from operating activities for the years ended December 31, 2018 and 2017 (and since inception).
-The Company's current operating plan indicates that it will continue to incur losses from operations and generate negative cash flows from operating activities given ongoing expenditures related to the completion of its ongoing clinical trials and the Company's lack of product revenue generating activities.
-However, the Company believes it has the ability to control its current operating plan and that existing cash and cash equivalents of approximately \$62.6 million at December 31, 2018 will be sufficient to allow the Company to fund its current operating plan into at least the second quarter of 2020, and as a result, through at least twelve months from the filing of the Company's 2018 Annual Report on Form 10-K.
+The Company incurred losses from operations and had a negative cash flows from operating activities for the years ended December 31, 2017 and 2016 and since inception.
+The Company's current operating plan indicates that it will continue to incur losses from operations and generate negative cash flows from operating activities given ongoing expenditures related to the completion of its ongoing clinical trials and the Company's lack of revenue generating activities.
+These events and conditions raise substantial doubt about the Company's ability to continue as a going concern.

-There can be no assurance, however, that the current operating plan will be achieved in the time frame anticipated by the Company, or that its cash resources will fund the Company's operating plan for the period anticipated by the Company or that additional funding will be available on terms acceptable to the Company, or at all.
-The Company will need to raise additional funds in order to further advance its clinical research programs, commence additional clinical trials, and operate its business and meet its obligations as they come due.
-The Company is pursuing financing alternatives, which include permanent equity financing, business development arrangements, and licensing arrangements.
+The Company will need to raise additional funds in order to further advance its clinical research programs, commence additional clinical trials, and operate its business, and meet its obligations as they come due.
+The Company is pursuing financing alternatives, which include permanent equity financing, business development arrangements, licensing arrangements and business combination transactions.
 However, financing may not be available to the Company in the necessary time frame, in amounts that the Company requires, on terms that are acceptable to the Company, or at all.
-If the Company raises additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to its potential products or proprietary technologies or grant licenses on terms that are not favorable to the Company.
+If the Company raises additional funds through collaboration, licensing or other similar arrangements, it may be necessary to relinquish valuable rights to its potential products or proprietary technologies, or grant licenses on terms that are not favorable to the Company.
 If the Company is unable to raise the necessary funds when needed or reduce spending on currently planned activities, it may not be able to continue the development of its product candidates or the Company could be required to delay, scale back, or eliminate some or all of its development programs and other operations and will materially harm its business, financial position and results of operations.
+Based on the company's current plans, it is anticipated that the existing cash and cash equivalents will allow the Company to conduct planned operations into the fourth quarter of 2018.